alifirhas/cmdk-revision/src/497-500/499-Schizophrenic.md

 Unlike Roy, the demon king who just came to power, the second generation of demon kings have existed in the abyss world for a long, long time.
 This long time is at least calculated in units of ten thousand years.
 In such a long time, this The second-generation demon kings of the second generation naturally also gained a reputation among the ten thousand realms.
 Their resounding names are not only spread in the abyss world, but also spread throughout the human world and the heavens.

-The angels of high-level heaven always don't want to kill these demon kings all the time, but unfortunately, in the same long eternal battle, both sides will win each other and can only maintain a delicate balance.
+The angels of High Heaven always don't want to kill these demon kings all the time, but unfortunately, in the same long eternal battle, both sides will win each other and can only maintain a delicate balance.

 As a result, with the passage of time, the achievements of the second generation of demons have also given them new titles.